- Amazing attention to detail

 - Price skyrockets with options`

 - Highest tech reserved for top trim level

 The 2018 Audi Q7 delivers exactly what luxury buyers want: room for the whole family and some of the most advanced technology ever fitted to a new car.

-The 2018 Audi Q7 is a three-row luxurious crossover.
+The 2018 Audi Q7 is a three-row, large luxury crossover.
 It’s loaded with features and technology and is easily one of the brand’s most impressive products, and that’s saying something.

 If that’s all right with you, you’ll find a lot to like in Audi’s three-row crossover, which is available with two engines and a choice of Premium, Premium Plus, and Prestige trim levels.
 For 2018, little is changed aside from a proximity key being made standard on all and a Bose audio system now included with the Premium Plus trim.

-A turbocharged 2.0-liter inline-4 is standard on the Q7 Premium and Premium Plus; a supercharged 3.0-liter V-6 is optional on those models and standard on the Prestige.
+A 2.0-liter turbo-4 is standard on the Q7 Premium and Premium Plus; a supercharged 3.0-liter V-6 is optional on those models and standard on the Prestige.
 All models feature an 8-speed automatic transmission that shuttles power to all four wheels via Audi’s Quattro all-wheel-drive system.

 An air suspension and four-wheel steering are optional on the Prestige trim level, but even the base Q7 rides and handles well.
 Its steering is light and direct—not enough to give it a genuinely sporty feel, however.